s-blu/writerey/documentation/docs/en/documents.md

 ## Activate a paragraph

-Either click into a paragraph or put the writing cursor into it.
+Activating a paragraph gives you the possibility to maintain label values and paragraph specific notes on it.

+1. Open up a document
+1. Either be in write or review mode
+1. Place the editor cursor in the paragraph you want to activate by clicking in it or moving the cursor via keyboard there

 After a short moment, a thin blue border will appear on the left side.
 This paragraph is now active.

 You'll now see its label and note informations and be able to edit both for this specific paragraph in the review mode.